Zinalrothorn: Geography

-The villages of Täsch and Zermatt are the closest while Zinal on the north-west is located further (9 km).
+The villages of Täsch and Zermatt are the closest while Zinal on the north-west is located further away at a distance of 9 km.

 Climbing history

-The first ascent was made on 22 August 1864 via the north ridge by Leslie Stephen and Florence Crauford Grove with guides Jakob Anderegg and Melchior Anderegg (AD).
+The first ascent was made on 22 August 1864 via the north ridge by Leslie Stephen and Florence Crauford Grove with guides Jakob Anderegg and Melchior Anderegg.
 They left Zinal at 1 a.m. and ascended the Zinal Glacier.
 They reached the shoulder from the ridge connecting the Blanc de Moming at the base of the northern ridge at 9 a.m.
 The traverse of the ridge to the summit took them 2 hours, Stephen wrote later that it was 'the nastiest piece of climbing I have ever accomplished'.

 The slightly less difficult normal route, the south-east ridge, was first climbed by the combined parties of Clinton Thomas Dent with guide Alexander Burgener, and George Augustus Passingham, with guides Ferdinand Imseng and Franz Andermatten on 5 September 1872.

 The first winter and ski ascent was by Marcel Kurz and T. Theytaz on 7 February 1914.

 In the 1880s Mrs Aubrey Le Blond, the first president of the Ladies' Alpine Club, left her detachable skirt by mistake up the Zinalrothorn.
 To preserve her modesty, she made the decision to climb the mountain a second time to retrieve it rather than return to Zermatt in trousers.